When Neurodivergence Travels with You

 self regulation meditation child

-Use these strategies from a Maryland therapist to help travel go smoothly for your neurodivergent child
+Use these strategies from a neurodiversity affirming therapist in Bethesda, MD to help travel go smoothly for you and your child

 1: Bring your creature comforts.
 Worry less about packing light and more about bringing your child’s go-to activities.
 Include fidgets, weighted stuffies, or other materials that help your child do their best.